esamattis/react-simple/README.md

 ![default](https://raw.githubusercontent.com/epeli/react-simple/master/demo/assets/simple-babel.png)

-as you can see it will also add class names corresponding the component names so even without the React specfic devtools you will get better insights
+it will also add class names corresponding the component names so even without the React specfic devtools you will get better insights

 ![default](https://raw.githubusercontent.com/epeli/react-simple/master/demo/assets/simple-dom.png)

-You can see this live at https://epeli.github.io/react-simple/ Source code is under `demo/`.
+You can see this live at https://epeli.github.io/react-simple/

+Source code is under `demo/`.

 This feature is powered by [babel-plugin-display-name-custom][].